 We carried out extensive simulations to investigate how well our proposed procedures perform in terms of FDR control and power under independence with respect to the number of true null hypotheses and the selection of early stopping boundaries.
-Simulations were also performed to evaluate whether or not the proposed procedures can continue to control the FDR under different types of (positive) dependence among the underlying test statistics we consider, such as equal, clumpy and auto-regressive of order one [AR(1)] dependence.
+Simulations were also performed (1) to examine the cost savings our procedures can potentially offer relative to the maximum possible cost incurred ideally by the BH method one would have used had the second stage data been available for all the endpoints, and (2) to evaluate whether or not the proposed procedures can continue to control the FDR under different types of (positive) dependence among the underlying test statistics we consider, such as equal, clumpy, and autoregressive of order one [AR(1)] dependence.
+Our simulation studies indicate that between the two proposed procedures, the BH-TSADC seems to be the better choice in terms of controlling the FDR and power improvement over the single-stage BH procedure when π_0 , the proportion of true nulls, is large.
+If π_0 is not large, the Plug-In BH-TSADC procedure is better, but it might lose the FDR control when the p-values exhibit equal or AR(1) type dependence with a large equal- or auto-correlation.
+In terms of cost, both our procedures can provide significantly large savings.